follow

 A person wearing glasses and a red cap sits behind a counter, focused on their work.
 The setting appears to be a shop or restaurant with reflections of the outside visible through the glass.

-Seiyaku means ‘pledge’ in Japanese and comprises of four ESG pledges to drive meaningful change:
+Seiyaku means ‘pledge’ in Japanese and comprises of four ESG pillars to drive meaningful change:

 Person in a fluorescent jacket loading flattened cardboard boxes into a recycling compactor outside a building.
 The compactor has labels, including an important notice about box sizes before closing.